 The Global Initiative on the Future of the Internet (GIFI), a project at the European University Institute in partnership with the European External Action Service and DG CONNECT at the European Commission, organized a session titled "GlobalDigitalCompact: What's next?" on Thursday, October 17, 2024.
 At the session, Oyeyemi Kayode, the Snr.
-Programme Officer, AfICTA - Africa ICT Alliance had the rare priviledge to speak as the representative of the African Private Sector.
+Programme Officer, AfICTA - Africa ICT Alliance had the rare privilege to speak as the representative of the African Private Sector.

 The session was moderated by Ms. Raquel Jorge Ricart, the Project Lead, GIFI, while a brief opening remark was delivered by Mr. David Ringrose, Head of Division, Connectivity and Digital Transition, European External Action Service.
 The presence of Mr. Filippo Pierozzi, Policy Officer, Office of the Secretary-General’s Envoy on Technology, United Nations, brightened the discussion as he provided brief background information about the GDC and talked about the opportunities derivable from the adopted framework and actions required towards its implementation.